 Big Book of sustainable investing

-Sustainable investing: picking companies with a future
+Sustainable investing: a fiduciary duty

 But you needn’t believe that sustainable investing leads to superior investment returns in order to take it seriously; you just need to agree that avoiding big losses through better risk management is key to generating wealth.
 At the very least, that’s what investing sustainably should help to achieve.

-We are facing many challenges like climate change, income inequality, resource scarcity, and poor working conditions.
+The institutions of slavery and apartheid have, mercifully, fallen.
+But in their place, we face challenges like climate change, income inequality, resource scarcity, and poor working conditions.
 At first glance, it might seem impossible to connect such complex risks with something like portfolio construction.
 But with the right partner and resources, we can help you do just that.

 The Big Book of sustainable investing